Introduction to survey sampling for the applied researcher

 Pricing and Schedule

-Register for this along with our workshops on increasing web survey response rates (September 3 or November 5) and writing questions (October 1) for only $400 (would normally cost $550 for all three).
+Series discount – Register for this along with our workshops on Increasing web survey response rates: What works? and Writing and evaluating good survey questions for only $400 (would normally cost $550 for all three).
 If you are interested in the workshop series, email us at email@example.com for discount codes.

 We offer $50 discounts for graduate students and $25 discounts for multiple workshop enrollments (cannot be combined with other discounts, including the workshop series price above).
 Find out about our discounts here.